kshannoninnes/nanobin/README.md

-# Nanobin
+# nanobin

 A minimalist, privacy-focused pastebin application with client-side encryption.
 Built with a modern tech stack featuring a .NET backend and React frontend.
 Re-written from [Nanobin-Legacy](https://github.com/kshannoninnes/nanobin-legacy/)

-Try the demo at https://nanobin.orthrus.dev
+Try it out at https://nanobin.orthrus.dev

 ## Features